FORGE: Foundational Optimization Representations from Graph Embeddings: Appendix

 \subsection{Vector Arithmetic in the Latent MIP Embedding Space}

-Given that we have embeddings for each MIP instance across various problem types, we ask if we can identify certain `directions' in this latent optimization embedding space that could shift a MIP instance from one problem type to the other based on our theoretical understanding.
-This line of reasoning is inspired by the earlier work on understanding analogies in word embeddings, as in the famous $King - Man + Woman \approx Queen$ example~\citep{ethayarajh2018towards}.
+Given MIP embeddings across various problem types, we ask if we can identify certain `directions' in this latent optimization embedding space that could shift a MIP instance from one problem type to another based on our theoretical understanding.
+This line of reasoning is inspired by the earlier works on understanding analogies in word embeddings, as in the famous $King - Man + Woman \approx Queen$ example~\citep{ethayarajh2018towards}.
+Concretely, we inspect the relationship among the following \textit{covering} and \textit{packing} problems: